tiepdotme/serenade-wind/_posts/2020-09-07-talk-like-a-pirate.md

 There's a charming blog that goes into the history, [talklikeapirate.com](http://talklikeapirate.com/wordpress/).
 There are loads of fun information and resources, such as [glossaries](http://talklikeapirate.com/wordpress/how-to/for-further-study/) and [translators](https://www.syddware.com/cgi-bin/pirate.pl) so you can pick up some terms.

+Seems like most mentions of pirates, privateers and buccaneers are men, so I thought I would shine a spotlight on the few powerful women who have captained ships and went on to command hundreds of fleets and thousands of sailors.

 # Grace O'Malley

-Current Text:

-I first learned of Grace O'Malley earlier this year through the Schooner Bums Facebook group.
-In it one of the members posted a link to an article written about the infamous [Irish pirate queen who conquered a man's world and faced down Queen Elizabeth I](https://allthatsinteresting.com/grace-omalley).

-I thought it was pretty cool.

 *A sea dog says 't this way.
 Arrr, so ye be wantin' t' go to sea an' ye don't be wantin' t' end up in Davy Jones' Locker.
 Then ye best be learnin' t' be talkin' like a buccaneer.*

 *I first learned o' Grace O`Malley earlier this voyage through the Schooner Bums Facebook squadron.
-In 't one o' th' members posted a link t' an article written about th' infamous Irish shipmate queen who conquered a man's world an' faced down Queen Elizabeth I.*
+In 't one o' th' members posted a link t' an article written about th' infamous [Irish shipmate queen](https://allthatsinteresting.com/grace-omalley) who conquered a man's world an' faced down Queen Elizabeth I.*

 *I thought 't be pretty cool.
 Ya scurvy dog who ortin' t' be keel hauled!
 What else ye got?
 An' be quick about it, I be shippin' out soon!*